-This color change is called the sex skin change and indicates that a lover knows how to give a woman an orgasm, which will happen if the stimulation continues.
+This color change is called the sex skin change.
 The labia of women who have not been pregnant and had a child become a glistening bright red; in women who have sex after having a child, the change is to a deep red wine color.

 At the same time as the color change happens, the labia minora become larger because of the increased blood flow that is a natural result of sexual stimulation.
 When there is no more stimulation, both the large outer and the smaller inner lips return to their usual size and shape within a short period of time.

 The external genitals of women often used to be referred to as the pudenda, which is Latin for "thing to be ashamed of."
 This is part of the legacy of embarrassment, fear, disgust and detachment about their bodies that women have to come to terms with.

 It is no wonder that women have had such a difficult time accepting their bodies in our culture, and in many others around the world, as being competent and important in themselves, and not just in the service of others.

 The clitoris, which you can find where the labia minora or inner lips meet, has a single function - to give pleasure to its owner.
 The innumerable nerve endings in the clitoris and the area immediately around it mean that it is very sensitive to direct or indirect contact.